centreon/centreon-collect/broker/doc/broker-doc.md

 * starts the statistics timer
 * starts its main loop.

 The main loop runs with a thread pool managed by ASIO so don't expect to see an std::thread somewhere.

 A feeder is initialized with:

-* name: name of the feeder.
+* `name`: name of the feeder.
-* client: the stream to exchange events with.
+* `client`: the stream to exchange events with.
-* read\_filters: read filters, that is to say events allowed to be read by the feeder.
+* `read_filters`: read filters, that is to say events allowed to be read by the feeder.
 Events that don't obey to these filters are ignored and thrown away by the feeder.
-* write\_filters: same as read filters, but concerning writing.
+* `write_filters`: same as `read_filters`, but concerning writing.

-After its construction, the feeder has its statistics started.
+After the construction, the feeder has its statistics started.
 Statistics are handled by an ASIO timer, every 5s the handler `feeder::_stat_timer_handler()` is called.

-Then, it is time for the feeder to start its main loops:

-* The `feeder::_read_from_muxer()` method is called and this last one will be called until the end of the feeder.
+Then, it is time for the feeder to start its main loop. the `feeder::_read_from_muxer()` method is called and this last one will be called until the end of the feeder.

-* And there is a last loop to start, the one concerning stream reading.
+And there is a last loop to start, the one concerning stream reading.
 The feeder constructor calls `feeder::_start_read_from_stream_timer()` that starts a timer, each time its duration is reached, the `feeder::_read_from_stream_timer_handler()` method is called.

 #### Reading the muxer